 - Chemicals should always be segregated according to compatibility and hazard class.

 - Excess or outdated chemicals should not be allowed to accumulate in any location to a point that would create an unsafe working environment for laboratory personnel.
 NOTE: Before disposing of excess chemicals, determine if any other researcher has a need for them.

 - Inventories of all chemicals in each laboratory should be conducted every year.
 Check for damaged labels, outdated chemicals, damaged containers, and peroxide forming compounds.

 - Only mix compatible wastes.

 3.1 Hazardous Wastes Generated in the Lab

-6. The cap must be used to seal the waste container, except when the container is actively being filled.
+4. The cap must be used to seal the waste container except when the container is actively being filled.

 7. Keep a list of chemicals that are added to the waste container.
-You can keep the list directly on the yellow/orange sticker.
+You can keep the list directly on the red sticker.
 Or you can keep the list elsewhere to be added to the sticker, or attached to the container, when the container is full.
-When the container is full you must request that the waste be removed from your lab.
+Waste containers MUST be removed when they are full.
+You must request that the waste be removed from your lab.

 a) Complete the information on the yellow/orange sticker.